 Previously Lee was the head men’s soccer coach at Viterbo University and worked in England with a variety of professional youth development programs.

 Joana Bromley has a Masters in Sports and Performance Psychology from the University of Wisconsin-Milwaukee.

-Joana played college soccer her freshman year at Ohio University, transferring at the end of the year to play 3 years at the University of Wisconsin.
-She finished her eligibility in 2012, after starting 41 games in her final two seasons and being named Academic All-Big 10 in both 2011 and 2012.
-During her career at Wisconsin, she helped the Badgers to two NCAA tournament appearances (2010, 2012) and a 33-19-9 record.
-In her youth career, Joana trained under the same developmental curriculum currently used at FC Wisconsin, leading her team to 2 Regional Finals, the Surf Cup Final, and the Disney final – a list of performances that made them one of the most successful teams in Wisconsin history.
-She also helped lead her WPSL team to the 2010 WPSL Final Four.
+Joana played college soccer her freshman year at Ohio University, transferring at the end of the year to play 3 years at the University of Wisconsin where she started 41 games was named Academic All-Big 10 in 2011 and 2012.
+As a youth player, Joana helped lead her team to 2 Regional Finals, the Surf Cup Final, and the Disney final – a list of performances that made them one of the most successful teams in Wisconsin history.

 Gonyo oversees the development of all goalkeepers in the club.
 She had a distinguished playing career as a youth, collegiate and professional goalkeeper.
 Gonyo won the 2011 U18 USYS National Championship while being named the "Golden Glove" best goalkeeper.
 She played at Loyola University in Chicago where she set the school's all-time records for career shut-outs, single season goals-against average, and career goals-against average.
 After her collegiate career, Gonyo played with the NWSL's Chicago Red Stars and was the starting goalkeeper for the 2015 WPSL National Championship winners.